tytydraco/yessleep/out/Broken_by_the_night.md

 Against every probable outcome, I partially failed, or partially succeeded — depending on the measuring stick.
 You could call it my first piece of good luck in six months, coming at a crucial time.

 On the other hand, what I did forever changed the life I had and wanted, the people around me, and all that follows.
 I’m here, but not in a way that feels like me — no matter how far I search for a cure this time around.
-I wouldn’t wish it on anyone.

 This tale has a morose second act.

 Since the original intent was to share an advisory, not explore psychological torture, I hadn’t planned to delve into the next chapter of my saga since July.
-But because it’s all the ripple effect from January, and although it includes shameful details, I’ve found honesty is best at navigating so much uncharted territory.
+But because it’s all the ripple effect from January, and although it includes shameful details, I’m writing this map of uncharted territory for others who get blown off course.

 So here’s the rest of my story….

 At the end of my third week in The Retreat outside of Baltimore, in early July, with the best doctors in the world no closer to helping me than any had been at the start of my journey six months before, I gave up.

-Despite sharing a growing belief that my end was drawing near, and petrified family members calling doctors to warn of the despair they heard in my voice and feared was coming next — naively, nurses had loaned me a 14-foot charger cable.
+Despite sharing with my doctors a growing belief that the end was drawing near, and petrified family members calling to warn of the despair in my voice and feared was coming — naively, nurses had loaned me a 14-foot charger cable.

-Outside, in some woods nearby, out of view, I fastened the cable to a sturdy branch on an overturned log above a stream, doubled it twice around my neck, and rolled my body off the edge.
-I’ve always been drawn to water, so suspending above a trickling creek felt like the most peaceful place on campus to say goodbye.
-I passed out as the noose caught and cinched tight.
+Outside, in some woods nearby, out of view, I fastened the cable to a sturdy branch on an overturned log above a stream and doubled it twice around my neck.
+I’ve always been drawn to water, so saying goodbye above a trickling creek felt like the only option on campus I could live with, so to speak.
+I rolled my body off the edge — the noose caught, cinched tight, and I passed out.

 Sometime later — no one knows how long — one of the cords snapped, then the other, and I fell.
 Two bursts of orange flooded my head in flashes of the most intense pain I’ve ever known as consciousness returned.
 My eyes popped open and I jolted back to life, like a scene from a movie.
 But the right side of my body was numb, I had twitching fingers, double vision, pulsating pupils, uncontrollable shivering, and other weird thermodynamic effects from starving my brain of oxygen long enough to shut it down.
 This was all later diagnosed as an anoxic brain injury to my left hemisphere.

 When alert enough to rise, I stumbled back to The Retreat and turned myself in.
 I was escorted to the emergency room in delirium — coping with the effects of the brain injury I’d just suffered, compounded by the insomnia that broke me down in the first place.
 Nothing, not even hanging, would let me escape.
 I was trapped in an episode of Black Mirror or The Twilight Zone.

 Then, in a twist of dark humor from the universe (that even made Dr. Earley laugh when he heard), I became sleepy in the ER for the first time in six months.
-Somehow, shutting my brain down reset it in a way that brought intense fatigue — which none of 40+ medications could ever do.
+Somehow, restarting my brain brought intense fatigue — which none of 40+ medications could ever do.
 So I dozed in and out of consciousness for three days, as MRIs, echocardiograms, and other tests were done to look for necrosis or a heart attack.

 In spite of my self-induced asphyxiation, I was being kept on the hospital’s stroke unit — rather than its protected psych floor.
 It may have been my well-groomed appearance or polished manner that deceived doctors into not seeing the risk, ignoring what had just brought me in.
 And so that’s how, shortly before I was scheduled to be transferred to a trauma unit, on the afternoon of July 9, still in anoxic delirium, I broke free from the sitter assigned to watch me when distracted, and bolted to the 6th-floor exit down the hall.
 Without pause, I dove head-first down the stairwell center — figuring a six-story drop would end the suffering once and for all.